-I don't know what to do: Start with one of the Winter STREAK bingo cards, start a walking routine outside or use YouTube to find an indoor walking video.
+I don't know what to do: Start with one of the Winter STREAK bingo cards, begin a walking routine outside or use YouTube to find a workout video.
 Still stuck?
-Email Health Educator Brandi Helman at bhelman3@wellspan.org for ideas.
+Community Health Coordinators Jen Gastley (jgastley2@wellspan.org) and Bekah Hamner (rhamner@wellspan.org) can help with ideas.